-For those who aren’t familiar with it, the task of hiring a bodyguard or executive protection agent can be overwhelming.
+For those who aren’t familiar with it, the task of hiring a bodyguard or executive protection operative can be overwhelming.
 Knowing whether you actually need one can be a mystery, let alone knowing what to look for.

 With that in mind, we recorded a couple of episodes of the Wheels Up Podcast where we covered what an executive protection agent or operative is, who might need one and how to go about selecting one.
 Here’s a summary of what we covered in the first episode.

-At the end of this post you can also find a link to a free guide – How to Hire an Executive Protection Agent – that answers the questions in more detail.
+At the end of this post, you can also find a link to a free guide – How to Hire an Executive Protection Agent – that answers the questions in more detail.
 The guide also includes a cheat sheet with 37 questions you should ask before hiring a provider.
 We hope you find it useful and welcome your feedback.

 What Exactly Is An Executive Protection Agent Or Operative?

 What a layperson refers to as a ‘bodyguard’ is known by many terms within the security and risk management industry – executive protection agent/specialist/operative (EP), personal protection operative (PPO), close protection operative (CPO) or simply BG (for bodyguard).

 For all intents and purposes, they mean the same thing, but in most cases, an agent or operative will have had formalised training beyond that just needed as a bodyguard.
 A bodyguard or CPO will generally be assigned to accompany a principal to keep physical threats at bay while an EP will take a broader view of risk management, beyond immediate physical threats.

 This might include elements such as doing a risk assessment for a project or company or conducting ‘travel advances’ where a destination is reviewed in advance for risks and planning.
 Some companies also go further and assist clients with developing security and travel policies to utilise throughout the business.